mentpy/mentpy/docs/basic-usage/measurements-in-qm.rst

    :keywords: mbqc, measurement-based quantum computation, quantum computing

-At the code of measurement-based quantum computation (MBQC) are single-qubit measurements.
+Measurement-based quantum computation (MBQC) is a paradigm of quantum computing where the computation is performed by performing single-qubit measurements on a large entangled state known as a resource state.
 In MentPy, measurements are represented by the :obj:`mp.Ment` class.

 .. ipython:: python

     m1 = mp.Ment('X')
     m1.matrix()

 The :obj:`mp.Ment` class can be initialized with a string representing a pauli operator, or with an optional angle and a string representing the plane of rotation.
 The default angle is ``None`` which represents a trainable parameter.
 The default plane of rotation is ``XY``.

 .. ipython:: python